Night Soldiers. Allan Furst.

 Furst, Alan.
 Night Soldiers.
 Random House, New York 1988.
 F;12/25.

-I’ve said I have a bits-and-pieces acquaintance with history: no university courses, any familiarity mostly from TV, spotty reading here and there.
+I’ve said I have a bits-and-pieces acquaintance with history: one university course (Canada), any familiarity mostly from TV, spotty reading here and there.
 So with a historical novel like this one I’m jumping back and forth to Google to try to untangle fiction and facts.
 Mr. Furst in this earliest of his Night Soldiers series kept me busy that way.
 But some wonderful fiction feels like it’s about the setting, the feeling and atmosphere of its time (McCarthy’s Orchard Keeper for example).
 This meticulously researched story oozes events and language and almost the smell of those prewar and war years as I imagine them 80 years later.
-This one has complex plot, realistic characters, and a rich emotional experience along with the history lessons I never learned.
+This one has complex plot, realistic characters, and a rich emotional experience along with the history lessons I needed.
 I was quite surprised.

-There’s fascinating description of the intelligence battle in France between the Allies with resistance and Nazis as the tide of the war prepares to turn in the early 1940s.
-French saboteurs with a single metal trick disable a railroad roundhouse mechanism, delaying delivery of weapons to Normandy of all places.
+There’s a fascinating description of the intelligence contest in France between the Allies with French resistance, and Nazis as the tide of the war starts to turn in the early 1940s.
+French saboteurs with a single trick disable a railroad roundhouse mechanism, which delays delivery of weapons to a particular Normandy Beach.
 Later Khristo spying for Russia in central Europe barely escapes to the Danube River.
 He is headed for the Black Sea to meet his former mentor Sascha who has been sent to Siberia but is able to create an encrypted show and tell which reveals terrifying deeds of Soviet spies.
 In the final scene Khristo lands in New York and meets a woman he knew in Spain.
 END PLOT ALERT.

 Standing by the kneeling figure, he looked back at Sascha, who nodded affirmatively.
 Gently, he pushed the head forward until the forehead was only a few inches from the floor, then took the orange hair tied back in a red ribbon and tucked it in front of her shoulder, revealing a white neck.
 Khristo felt Sascha take him by the back of the hand and turn it palm up.
 He had bony fingers, cold to the touch, and a grip like steel.
 From his pocket he took a Nagant revolver, slapped it hard onto Khristo’s hand, then stepped back.